MaralguaDashnyam/MilkAndMelody-STA309/README.md

 ## Repository Structure

 - `README.md`: Project overview and description (this file).
-- `MIDTERM2-Hera-Dashnyam.Rmd`: The R Markdown file containing all the code and analysis.
+- `MIDTERM2-Hera-Dashnyam.Rmd`: The R Markdown file containing all the code and analysis. **This file is preferred for viewing full-quality visuals and interactive elements.**
 - PNG files: All plots used in the dashboards:
   - `dairy_dashboard.png`
   - `heatmap_plot.png`